shirawein/Crossling-AMR-Eval/README.md

 This is the code and data for the forthcoming paper:
 Shira Wein, Nathan Schneider (2022).
 Accounting for Language Effect in the Evaluation of Cross-lingual AMR Parsers.
 To appear in The Proceedings of the 29th International Conference on Computational Linguistics (COLING).

 You will need to have scipy (pip install scipy) installed.
-You will also need to have tensorflow (pip install "tensorflow>=2.0.0") and tensorflow-hub installed (pip install --upgrade tensorflow-hub).
+You will also need to have tensorflow (pip install "tensorflow>=2.0.0"), tensorflow-hub (pip install --upgrade tensorflow-hub), and tensorflow_text (pip install tensorflow_text).

 # Contents:
 (1) Folder to run XS2match